E. S. L. Narasimhan: Early life

 Narasimhan was born in Tamil Nadu in 1945.
 After an initial two years schooling at Little Flower High School, Hyderabad, he completed his entire education from Chennai.
-Migrating from Physics to Political science, Narasimhan was awarded the gold medal at the Madras Presidency College.
-He is also a graduate in Law from the Madras Law College.
+Migrating from Physics at Ramakrishna Mission Vivekananda College, Chennai to Political science, Narasimhan was awarded the gold medal at the Madras Presidency College.
+He is also a graduate in law from the Madras Law College.

 Career

 Narasimhan belongs to the 1968 batch of IPS from Andhra Pradesh cadre.
 He served as the First Secretary in the Embassy of India in Moscow from 1981 to 1984.
 He is highly respected police official.

 He worked in the Intelligence Bureau for many years until retiring as the director of the bureau on 31 December 2006.
 He is also an alumnus of the National Defence College, New Delhi.

 On 19 January 2007, Narasimhan was appointed Governor of Chhattisgarh, and took office on 25 January.
 On 27 December 2009, he took additional charge as acting Governor of Andhra Pradesh, from Narayan Dutt Tiwari, who resigned after a sex scandal.
 On 23 January 2010, he was formally appointed to the governorship of Andhra Pradesh, upon leaving office in Chhattisgarh.

 With the process for formation of a separate Telangana state entering crucial phase, Andhra Pradesh governor Narasimhan held a series of meeting with central leaders in the national capital on 23 October 2013.

-Summoned by the Centre for consultations before the efforts to bifurcate Andhra Pradesh are intensified, Narasimhan held separate meetings with United Progressive Alliance (UPA) chairperson Sonia Gandhi, Union Home Minister Sushilkumar Shinde and Union Finance Minister P Chidambaram.
+Summoned by the centre for consultations before the efforts to bifurcate Andhra Pradesh are intensified, Narasimhan held separate meetings with United Progressive Alliance (UPA) chairperson Sonia Gandhi, Union Home Minister Sushilkumar Shinde and Union Finance Minister P Chidambaram.